smithWEBtek/swt-v3/app/assets/posts/aa.md

     put up basic Rails app on Heroku create some basic summaries for Priyanka and others get hello world on D3, ask James to help

-diet-planner-v6:live on Heroku
-    get css bootstrap working
-    clean up markup on diet-planner-v6
-    be ready to use on jquery project

 career
     Incorporate tips from "How to be a No-Brainer Hire"
     blog: 5 more posts to graduate